jamesrayman/Ero/docs/euclid.md

 ## Global Constants

 Global constants are global variables which may not be reassiged.
-The list of predefined global constants is shown below:
+The list of predefined global constants is shown below.

 | Global constant | Significance                     |
 |-----------------|----------------------------------|